Ericsson/dataplanebook/_sources/intro.rst.txt

 Data plane control may be implemented as a module within the fast path process.
-In case the data plane control interface implementation is complex, it may warrant a sepa
+In case the data plane control interface implementation is complex, hosting it in a separate process might be a better option.

 Complex data plane control interfaces may warrant having the data plane control function implemented as a separate process.
 Such a split